 The Suzuki Ignis bears a familiar name but, if you think this new model shares the boring Euro-box design of the old cars, think again.

-Instead, the company has gone for something altogether more appealing – its LED surrounded headlights look like black eyes and the dinky bruiser look is further bolstered by the blistered wheel arches and trio of d-pillar indents.
-It has appearance of a tiny SUV and, as we all know, that can only do good things for sales.
+Instead, the company has gone for something altogether more appealing – its LED surrounded headlights look like black eyes and the dinky bruiser is further bolstered by blistered wheel arches and a trio of d-pillar indents.
+It has the appearance of a tiny SUV and, as we all know, that can only do good things for sales.

-However, it does makes choosing an obvious rival that bit more difficult.
-Clearly the Fiat Panda 4×4’s head is in the cross hairs, but as it’s the only small SUV currently on sale, that leaves the Suzuki to deal with superminis such as the Hyundai i10 and Kia Picanto.
+However, it does make choosing an obvious rival that bit more difficult.
+Clearly, the Fiat Panda 4×4’s head is in the cross hairs, but as it’s the only small SUV currently on sale – aside from Suzuki’s own utilitarian Jimny – that leaves the Ignis to deal with superminis such as the Fiat 500, Renault Twingo and Toyota Aygo.

-Inside, the Ignis is spacious enough to deal with all the aforementioned competition.
+Inside, it’s spacious enough to deal with all the aforementioned competition.
 There’s room for four adults and the build quality is good even if the materials are on the cheap and durable side.
-It’s colorful inside, though and the infotainment system is easy to read, if slow to respond.
+It’s colorful, though and the infotainment system is easy to read if slow to respond.

 Thankfully the driving experience isn’t nearly as laborious.
 Thanks to a new platform, the Ignis is impressively light – basic models weigh just 810kg, about 100kgs less than a VW Up.
 It feels spritely on its feet and is enjoyable to drive around town but, out on the motorway, things are a bumpier and noisier than close rivals.
 Not to deal-breaking levels, though.